TERREMEMBER/znbase/docs/content/stable/architecture/concepts/yb-tserver.md

 showAsideToc: true
 ---

-The YB-TServer (short for YugabyteDB Tablet Server) service is responsible for the actual IO for end user requests in a YugabyteDB cluster.
+The YB-TServer (short for ZNbaseDB Tablet Server) service is responsible for the actual IO for end user requests in a ZNbaseDB cluster.
 Recall from the previous section that data for a table is split, or sharded, into tablets.
 Each tablet is composed of one or more tablet-peers, depending on the replication factor.
 And each YB-TServer hosts one or more tablet-peers.

 Note: We will refer to the “tablet-peers hosted by a YB-TServer” simply as the “tablets hosted by a YB-TServer”.

-Below is a pictorial illustration of this in the case of a 4-node YugabyteDB universe, with one table that has 16 tablets and a replication factor of 3.
+Below is a pictorial illustration of this in the case of a 4-node ZNbaseDB universe, with one table that has 16 tablets and a replication factor of 3.

 ![tserver_overview](/images/architecture/tserver_overview.png)